Skip to content

 Yes, but an internal candidate rejection will be a bit different than one for external candidates in these ways:

-• Provide a more detailed explanation of the decision: they’re more familiar with the company’s needs, processes, and necessary qualifications.
+• Provide a more detailed explanation of the decision: They’re more familiar with the company’s needs, processes, and necessary qualifications.

-• Share detailed, open feedback: if they want to grow in the company, open feedback and detailing their next steps will help them better plan any internal mobility moves and general career growth.
+• Share detailed, open feedback: If they want to grow in the company, open feedback and detailing their next steps will help them better plan any internal mobility moves and general career growth.

-• Strike the right tone: you need to be professional but bear in mind that you already have a relationship with the person.
+• Strike the right tone: You need to be professional but bear in mind that you already have a relationship with the person.

 How can a bad rejection email backfire on the employer?